 - The Dean reviews the application and must approve it as well.

 - After the Office of Sponsored Programs receives your application with Department and Dean approval, it will be reviewed, and if approved, electronically approve and submit your proposal or contract on your behalf to the funding agency.

 As a Principal Investigator, you are held responsible and accountable for managing all aspects of your research, including the financial obligations.
 Your application for funds must reflect good judgment, scientific and financial integrity.
 To this end, you will be expected to

 - Complete the project you have outlined in your proposal, and

 - Do so within your awarded budget.

-- Work with your department and your program administrator from OSP early in the submission process.
+- Work with your department and your program administrator from the Office of Sponsored Programs early in the submission process.

-- Provide OSP with a copy or link to the program announcement or guidelines for your project.
+- Provide the Office of Sponsored Programs with a copy or link to the program announcement or guidelines for your project.

-- Plan for getting the proposal written 2-3 weeks before the deadline date.
+- Plan to complete writing the proposal 2-3 weeks before the submission deadline date.

-- Projects requiring cost share or matching take extra effort to develop, find the internal funding, obtain internal approval, and to manage if awarded.
+- Projects requiring cost share or matching take extra effort to develop, find internal funding, obtain internal approval, and manage if awarded.